The Importance of Heat Flux in Quasi-Parallel Collisionless Shocks: Introduction

-In this work, we demonstrate the effect of a self-generated, non-thermal population on the nature of the shock, from first principles using self-consistent hybrid particle-in-cell simulations.
-We show that the non-thermal particles downstream of the shock leak into the upstream region, taking energy away from the shock, increasing its compressibility, and slowing the shock down.
-Upstream of the shock, these escaping non-thermal particles create a large heat flux density\footnote{This heat flux is associated with self-generated non-thermal particles from the shock, rather then a pre-seeded populations that the shock is passing through, like the electron strahl in the solar wind.}, which has been suggested to be important in previous works \citep{alves+22}.
-However, this large heat flux is counterbalanced by an equal and opposite enthalpy flux in the upstream region, a condition that is required for the stationary of the shock (i.e., for it to be unchanging in time).
-This process causes an increase in the compression ratio and a flattening of the self-generated non-thermal population's spectral index for lower Mach number shocks.
-This result implies that collisionless shocks will travel on the order of $\approx 10\%$ slower than standard hydrodynamic predictions, for systems with efficient non-thermal particle acceleration, which is a seemingly universal feature of quasi-parallel shocks.
-We present a simple revised theory for the Rankine-Hugoniot jump conditions including this effect which yields results consistent with simulations.
-Finally, we argue that this effect can account for discrepancies between predictions and observations in shocks ranging from arrival times of coronal mass ejections to non-thermal spectra of Galaxy cluster mergers, attesting to the potential universality of this result.
-The former has far-reaching implications for space weather prediction and readiness.
+This work considers the effect of a self-generated, non-thermal population on the nature of lower Mach number shocks ($M_s \sim M_A \lessapprox 5$) from first principles using self-consistent hybrid particle-in-cell simulations.
+We show that the non-thermal particles downstream of the shock that diffuse into the upstream region take energy away from the shock, increasing its compressibility and slowing it down, as predicted in CR-modified shocks.
+We show that upstream of the shock, these escaping supra-thermal and non-thermal particles create a large heat flux density\footnote{This heat flux is associated with self-generated non-thermal particles from the shock, rather than a pre-seeded population that the shock is passing through, like the electron strahl in the solar wind.}, which has been suggested to be important in previous works \citep{blandford+87,alves+22}.
+However, this large heat flux is counterbalanced by an equal and opposite enthalpy flux density in the upstream region, a condition which can be used to develop a simple and accurate closure for the Rankine-Hugoniot jump conditions.
+This process increases the compression ratio and flattens the self-generated non-thermal population's spectral index for lower Mach number shocks, as was proposed for CR-modified shocks.
+This result implies that collisionless shocks will travel on the order of $\approx 10\%$ slower than hydrodynamic predictions, which neglect the heat flux, for systems with efficient non-thermal particle acceleration, a seemingly universal feature of quasi-parallel shocks.
+We present a simple revised theory for the Rankine-Hugoniot jump conditions, including this effect, which yields results consistent with simulations.
+Finally, this effect can account for discrepancies between predictions and observations in shocks ranging from arrival times of coronal mass ejections to non-thermal spectra of Galaxy cluster mergers, attesting to the potential universality of this result.
+The former has implications for space weather prediction and readiness.